Have y’all heard of Vi Hart? I’m not really sure what she does, except that it involves math and brilliance.

 I think I read the hobbit around 6th grade or soon thereafter.
 What I remember of the book was an enjoyable light read.
 It was the sort of story you read when young and cherish well into adulthood.
 I could identify with it as a youth because it was the story of a child like character adrift in a world larger in every respect than he was.
 Bilbo learned to get along in the Hobbit, even to thrive in it, but he never quite got a handle on the larger forces at work in that story, and neither did we as its readers.

-Tolkien dies not unleash the complexities of Middle Earth on his readers until the Lord of the Rings.
+Tolkien does not unleash the complexities of Middle Earth on his readers until the Lord of the Rings.
 He did rewrite the Hobbit to put it more in sink with the larger work, but even then he let much of the larger scheme rest on the background of The Hobbit.
 We may even see hints of that larger scheme, even as we continue to see hints of material from the Silmarillion in the Lord of the Rings.
-But what isn’t explained in both stories is as essential to the story as what is.
+But what isn’t explained in both stories is as essential to each as what is explained.
+We aren’t supposed to get all this, and we are certainly not supposed to get all of it when seeing the whole thing through the eyes of Bilbo.
 Tolkien understands this.
 If Jackson ever did understand it, he has almost certainly forgotten it by now.

 Watching The Hobbit has been a lot like attending a play with someone who has read he script and wants to make sure we know it, along with everyone in the next three rows.
 Just as an annoying theater-troll will spout the next lines ahead of the actors, Jackson keeps turning The Hobbit into a chance to tell us about the Lord if the Rings.
 He simply will not let the Hobbit be the Hobbit.
 It must instead be a prequel to that later (larger) story.